revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 Caenis writing his will
-Virtelle has tickets to the arena

-Calamsis and the crimson spear are
+Virtelle has tickets to the arena or to the races Calamsis and the crimson spear are both in the city at the moment.